solehudin5699/notes/docs/dev/vps-setup/index.md

 ## Pointing Domain to VPS + Cloudflare

-1. Register a domain, example escloud.my.id
+1. Make sure we have a domain, for example, escloud.my.id.
+If you don't have a domain, you can buy it from a domain provider.
 2. Login to Cloudflare, add site escloud.my.id
    <img src="../../assets/images/setup-domain-in-vps.png" />
 3. Copy Cloudflare nameserver